-Currently a third-year student at New York University double majoring in Mathematics and Economics and minoring in Global and Urban Education.
-As a Mexican immigrant from a low-income background who is the first in my family to attend college in the states, I know first-hand how challenging and discouraging it is trying to break the glass ceiling.
+Currently a fourth-year student at New York University double majoring in Mathematics and Economics and minoring in Global and Urban Education.
+As a Mexican immigrant from a low-income background who is the first in my family to attend college in the states, I know first-hand how challenging and discouraging it is trying to break the “glass ceiling”.
 My hardships, however, do not define my future.
-Through hard work, sacrifice, and faith I have successfully been able to fund the entirety of my education with scholarships and have forced myself to leave my comfort zone by taking advantage of all the opportunities the city has to offer.
+Through hard work, sacrifice, and faith I have successfully been able to fund the entirety of my education with scholarships and have pushed myself to leave my comfort zone by taking advantage of all the opportunities the city has to offer.

 Wavy Girls are intelligent and driven: their ambition leads them to destinations and accomplishments they never imagined and their independence pushes them to take responsibility for their own success.
 They are dynamic, invested in their vision, and give back to the community.
 Wavy Girls don’t take no for an answer- they are the authors of their own success stories.